Spyboss/RealTaste/FOOD_IMAGES_IMPLEMENTATION.md

-# Food Images Implementation Plan
+# 🍽️ Food Images Implementation Guide

+## Current Status
+The RealTaste application currently uses placeholder images for menu items in production.
+This document outlines the implementation plan for adding real food images to enhance the user experience and complete the visual presentation of the delivery system.

 ## Current Issue
 Menu items are displaying placeholder letters instead of actual food images because: